openSUSE/dolly/README.md

     lets you specify this timeout.
 If dolly could not transfer any data after <timeout> seconds, then it will simply print an error message and terminate.
-This feature might be especially useful for scripted and automatic installations (such as "CloneSys"), where you don't want to have dolly-processes hang around if a machine hangs.
+This feature might be especially useful for scripted and automatic installations where you don't want to have dolly-processes hang around if a machine hangs.

   **-n**
  :  Do not sync() before exit.
 Thus, dolly will exit sooner, but data